Realiserad/fish-ai/.github/ISSUE_TEMPLATE/bug-report.md

 Follow these steps to reproduce the bug.

-1. Open the terminal <name of terminal>.
+1. Open the terminal `put name of terminal`.

 2. Type the following: